 The Suunto Zoop Novo has the functionality entry level and recreational Scuba divers need.
 It’s easy to use and an excellent entry point computer.

 It has good features at an excellent price.
 The Suunto Zoop Novo is a great choice for your first dive computer.
-It’s even made our Best Dive Computers for 2019 list.
+It’s even made our Best Dive Computers list.